Healthy diet and fitness for new mums

 Don't rely on your pre-pregnancy sports bra.
 Your back and cup size are likely to have changed, so get measured for a new one.

-How do I know if I’m overdoing it?
+How do I know if I'm overdoing exercise after having a baby?

 If you're doing too much, you’ll experience extreme fatigue, feel run-down and take longer to recover from workout sessions.

 If your lochia (the bleeding after birth) flows more heavily or changes colour (becomes pink or red) after activity, you could be overdoing it.
 Take it easy.

 Lots of people smoke because they think it calms their nerves, but this isn't the case.
 Smoking just calms the cravings for nicotine, the addictive substance in cigarettes.
 The best thing you can do for your and your family's health is to stop smoking.

 The children of smokers are three times more likely to grow up to be smokers themselves.

 Giving up smoking isn't always easy, but the NHS can help.
 You're up to four times more likely to stop smoking successfully if you do it with NHS support.

 Call the NHS Smokefree helpline on 0300 123 1044 for details of your local NHS stop smoking service, or go to the Smokefree website.

 Here are some ways to help you stop:

 - Know why you want to stop.
 Make a checklist of your reasons for stopping smoking and read it when you're finding it tough.
 Good reasons include feeling healthier, protecting your children's health and having more money to spend on other things.